smarticoai/public-api/docs/api/interfaces/TLevel.md

 > **id**: `number`

-The ID of the Level
+Stable ID of the level.

 ***